Amal-BB/Tic-Tac-Toe-Game/README.md

    As a *visiting user*, I would like to:

   * Easly understand how to play the game.
-  * See if I've won, lost, or tied.
+  * Know if I've won, lost, or tied.
   * Be able to track my score from one game to another.
   * Be able to change my symbol (X or O) at any stage of playing the game.
   * Realize which player has the current turn.